 [Please note that the proposed governance and funding for the Wellington Regional Strategy is currently subject to an objection process initiated by Upper Hutt City Council.
-We anticipate that this will be resolved before the final 2007/08 Annual Plan is approved by Greater Wellington.]
+We anticipate that a final decision on the regional economic development activity will be made before the final 2007/08 Annual Plan is approved by Council.]